FinOps-Open-Cost-and-Usage-Spec/FOCUS_Spec/specification/dimensions/pricingmeasure.md

-# Pricing Unit
+# Pricing Measure

-The Pricing Unit is the provider-specified measurement unit for determining unit prices, indicating how a provider rates measured usage and purchase quantities after applying pricing rules like block pricing.
+The Pricing Measure is the provider-specified measurement unit for determining unit prices, indicating how a provider rates measured usage and purchase quantities after applying pricing rules like block pricing.
 Common examples include the number of hours for compute appliance runtime, gigabyte-hours for a storage appliance, or an accumulated count of requests for a network appliance or API service.
-Pricing Unit complements the [Quantity In Pricing Unit](#quantityinpricingunit) measurement.
+Pricing Measure complements the [Pricing Quantity](#pricingquantity) measurement.
 Distinct from the [Usage Unit](#usageunit), it focuses on pricing and cost, not resource and service consumption, often at a coarser granularity.

 The PricingUnit column MUST be present in the billing data.
 This column MUST be of type String.
-It MUST NOT contain null if [QuantityInPricingUnit](#quantityinpricingunit) is not null.
-The PricingUnit value MUST be aligned with the corresponding pricing unit value provided in:
+It MUST NOT contain null if [Pricing Quantity](#pricingquantity) is not null.
+The PricingUnit value MUST be aligned with the corresponding pricing measure value provided in:

 * The provider-published price list
-* The invoice, when the invoice includes a pricing unit
+* The invoice, when the invoice includes a pricing measure

 ## Column ID